 Deferred income tax assets are recognised for tax losses carried forward to the extent that realisation of the related tax benefits through future taxable profits is probable.
-The Company has unrecognised tax losses of USD 1,352,044 (2021: USD 3,327,467) at the reporting date which can be carried forward and used to offset against future taxable income subject to meeting certain statutory requirements.
-The tax losses have no expiry date.
+The Company has unrecognised tax losses of USD 550,489 (2022: USD 1,352,044) at the reporting date which can be carried forward and used to offset against future taxable income subject to meeting certain statutory requirements.
+The tax losses and capital allowances have no expiry date.